shred-dad/LAD-search/README.md

 3) UserForm1.frx ( file )
 4) LAD.bas ( file )

+Change the LAD constant in LAD module to your Domain and you're good to go ( Public Const LAD = "LDAP://YourDomainHere.com" )

 This was created some years ago, so all improvements welcome ;)